Cleft Lip and Palate Repair Surgery

 The surgical procedures required for each patient with cleft lip and palate will vary depending upon the type and severity of the deformity.
 Timing and treatment will be adjusted based on each patient’s overall medical needs, but treatment typically includes a combination of the procedures explained here, performed within general time frames based on development.

-The Division of Plastic and Reconstructive Surgery at The Children's Hospital of Philadelphia is one of the nation’s leading centers for treating cleft lip and palate.
+The Division of Plastic, Reconstructive and Oral Surgery at Children's Hospital of Philadelphia is one of the nation’s leading centers for treating cleft lip and palate.
 Our team performs more than 1,000 surgical repairs each year.

 Read on below for an introduction to the various procedures that may be included in the surgical repair of cleft lip and cleft palate at Children's Hospital.
 Surgery for both cleft lip and cleft palate require general anesthesia.